d8corp/mazzard/README.md

 ```

 ### Observable object
-You get the observable object if the first argument is simple object
+You get the observable object if the first argument is `simple object`.
 ```javascript
 const observable = mazzard({test: 'success'})
 console.log(observable.test)